 When you apply for an insurance plan with us, we assess your medical history, including any medical conditions or injuries you have suffered in the past.
 It helps us decide the terms on which we can offer you cover.

-Insurance is designed to cover the unexpected, and so policies don’t typically cover pre-existing conditions unless this is specifically agreed.
+Since insurance is designed to cover the unexpected, its policies don’t typically cover pre-existing conditions unless specifically agreed beforehand.
 Medical underwriting helps ascertain what, if any, pre-existing medical conditions will be covered and at what cost.
 If you’re applying for a policy that includes medical underwriting, you’ll be asked to complete a health questionnaire.
-It will ask you about aspects of your health and lifestyle such as:
+It will ask you about aspects of your health and lifestyle, such as:

 The insurer might also ask for information from your doctor, and in some cases, you may need to have a medical examination.
 See more on medical underwriting explained here.